AdguardTeam/AdguardKnowledgeBase/03.macos/01.overview/docs.en.md

 Some filter lists (AdGuard’s Base filter, Annoyances filter, EasyList etc) are pre-installed, while other specific ones, adapted to your preferences, can be downloaded additionally and added to your program.

 Aside from the more general and universally applicable filters (like Base filter), AdGuard provides an extensive quantity of filters for every occasion:
-* filters aimed solely at tracking (like Tracking Protection filter),
+* filters aimed at tracking prevention (like Tracking Protection filter),
 * language-specific ad filters that block content in a selected language,
 * Social media filter (bye-bye, “Like” and “Share” buttons),
 * Annoyances filter for cookie warnings, in-page pop-ups and others of the same ilk;